cgang/eaglescript/engine/src/main/antlr4/README.md

 ## Compatibility
 ### Octal literals
-We only support octal literal starts with '0o', old style octal literals such as '0123' are not supported.
+We only support octal literal starts with '0o' such as '0o123', old style octal literals such as '0123' are not supported.